-Funeral hymns are not the only musical option for a funeral ceremony but they do often seem to be the cause of most worry and anxiety for the person or persons planning the funeral, because this is one particular choice that affects (because it involves and relies upon the co-operation of) the whole congregation, and in doing so opens up a plethora of doubt and uncertainty regarding the choosing of "suitable" hymns.
+Funeral hymns are not the only musical option for a funeral ceremony but they do often seem to be the cause of most worry and anxiety for the person or persons planning the funeral.
+This is because it is one particular choice that affects (because it involves and relies upon the co-operation of) the whole congregation.
+In doing so opens up a plethora of doubt and uncertainty regarding the choosing of "suitable" hymns.

 1. Funeral Hymns: Whether the words are understandable and appropriate?

 Because the Christian faith is so closely linked to our eternal destiny, there are many appropriate hymns.
-However, some popular choices have words that people find difficult to grasp under normal circumstances, let alone at a time of distress, while others (such as Jerusalem) are simply not very appropriate on closer inspection.
+However, some popular choices have words that people find difficult to grasp under normal circumstances, let alone at a time of distress.
+Some others (such as Jerusalem) might not be appropriate on closer inspection.

 2. Funeral Hymns: What proportion of the congregation are likely to know them?